yazanalqasem/iPass2.0NativeiOS/README.md

         })
 ```

-- In this step progress object can be used to track the downloading percentage.
+- From the completion, Progress object can be used to track the downloading percentage.
 - Once the database is downloaded 100% and status is Start Now, user can start the next step.
 -----